diloper/Train-and-Deploy-YOLO-Models/README.md

 **This repository is a work in progress!**

+## Train YOLO Models
-Click below to acces the initial Colab notebook for training YOLO models.
-I am still working on finalizing the notebook, but it currently includes all the steps needed for training.
+Click below to acces a Colab notebook for training YOLO models.
+It makes training a custom YOLO model as easy as uploading an image dataset and running a few blocks of code.

 <a href="https://colab.research.google.com/github/EdjeElectronics/Train-and-Deploy-YOLO-Models/blob/main/Train_YOLO_Models.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

-### Script Usage Instructions
+## Deploy YOLO Models
 The `yolo_detect.py` script provides a basic example that shows how to load a model, run inference on an image source, parse the inference results, and display boxes around each detected class in the image.
 This script shows how to work with YOLO models in Python, and it can be used as a starting point for more advanced applications.

 To download `yolo_detect.py` from this repository, issue: